Unpacking the flood crisis

 Project Scale and Focus Users

-Figure 4: Comparison of the different scale.
+Figure 4: Comparison of the different scales.

 The macro-scale of this thesis serves two key purposes: first, to provide an estimate of the green roof area required to meet surface runoff reduction targets without the need for a 3D model; and second, to offer an initial benchmark for further optimization in subsequent design stages.